 Managed by a team consisting of Dora Hoan, Doreen Tan and Huang Ban Chin, the company has performed exceptionally well for the past few years.
 From Figure 1, it is indisputable that Best World is both highly profitable and growing.
 We do not have many such companies and many investors considered BWL to be one of the few growth stocks listed on SGX.

-Things went downhill for shareholders as the stock was suspended from trading since May 2019 due to business practicses in China and accounting issues.
+Things went downhill for shareholders when the stock was suspended from trading since May 2019 due to business practices in China and accounting issues.

-Since then, BWL spent the effort to remedy its outstanding issues.
+Since then, BWL tried to remedy its outstanding issues.
 Most of them were resolved except one that is not within the control of the Group.
 SGX requires BWL to obtain new licenses for its direct selling business in China.
 Currently, the Ministry of Commerce of the People’s Republic of China is not accepting any new applications.

 This means BWL would be suspended indefinitely.